iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Proof of concept for a client who wanted to build a blockchain based identity system for validating licensing and registrations for businesses.
+Proof of concept of storing anonymous credentials on public blockchains

-Blockusign takes a SHA256 hash of an uploaded document and stores it on the public Ethereum blockchain.
-Any other user can validate that document later.
-If the user is signed in with their ethereum account, the associated documents with their account will appear, proving document authorship.
+Blockusign takes a SHA256 hash of an uploaded document & Ethereum account public keys & stores it on the Ethereum blockchain.
+Any other user can validate that document later using the document and original Ethereum keys.
+If a user is signed in with their Ethereum account, the associated documents with their account will appear.
+Future plans were to enable document verification by correlating encrypted data from official records with documents

 **Links to Work**

 * [Blockusign](https://iamalwaysuncomfortable.github.io/dapp_testing_range/) (requires metamask)

-### Inbound Client Classification Engine
+### AI Support Assistant

-#### Classifying Support Requests + Building Useful Integrations
+#### Support Request Classification + Useful Language Integrations
 ----

 ![loggly]({{site.baseurl}}/images/loggly.png)